-HOTEL REVIEW: SLOANE PLACE, BOUTIQUE LUXURY HOTEL IN THE HEART OF CHELSEA
+HOTEL REVIEW: SLOANE PLACE, BOUTIQUE LUXURY IN THE HEART OF CHELSEA

 At number 62, Lower Sloane Street, lies Sloane Place, a brand new boutique hotel and café bar offering ‘relaxed elegance in a contemporary chic setting’.
 This beautiful hotel is situated just off of Sloane Square and is powered by The Sloane Club, one of Chelsea’s renowned members’ clubs.
 You enter the hotel through the café bar entrance - a bright and beautiful space dressed in hues of turquoise and gold, with polished surfaces reflecting freshly cut flowers, colourful dishes and innovative cocktails.